AidanXu/crypto-arbitrage/readme.md

 # Crypto Arbitrage Trading Simulation

-This project is a microservice-based cryptocurrency arbitrage trading simulation.
-It uses data from Alpaca's API to simulate trading scenarios and identify potential arbitrage opportunities in the cryptocurrency market.
+This project is a microservice-based cryptocurrency arbitrage trading simulation using Go, gRPC, and Docker.
+It uses data from Binance to simulate trading scenarios and identify potential arbitrage opportunities in the cryptocurrency market.